magosil86/bumblebee/README.md

 when participating in this project.

 ## Citation.
-Magosi LE, et al., Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial.
-To submit for publication, 2021.
+Magosi LE, et al., Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial. eLife, 2022.
+11:e72657

 ## References.
-1. Magosi LE, et al., Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial.
-To submit for publication, 2021.
+1. Magosi LE, et al., Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial. eLife, 2022.
+11:e72657.

 2. Carnegie, N.B., et al., Linkage of viral sequences among HIV-infected village residents in Botswana: estimation of linkage rates in the